salahuddin975/IoT-Remote-Attestation/readme.md

 You can download the `interface.sh` file in any Linux machine and run it to access both the server and the client.
 Note: You must have the `University of Houston` VPN installed in your computer.
 ```
-user@local:~$ ./interface.sh
+user@local:~$ ./testbed.sh
 ```
 It will prompt users to start the server, client, and the verifier.

+Note: For now, Verifier Node is not included.

 ### Run Server Side
 Select any of the included projects after running the server
 ```
-$ ./testbed.sh
+$ ./server.sh
 ```

 ### Run Client Side